 Improve the work life of care providers

-This health administration master’s degree is a 39-credit applied, competency-based, and industry-focused online degree.
-Unique to this degree, you will have the opportunity to attend two on-campus leadership immersions, blending the flexibility of online learning with the value of face-to-face networking and interaction.
-You will take case-based, dynamic, and interactive courses focused on key health care topics including economics and policy, health IT and decision support, ethics, systems quality, and organizational learning.
+Unique to this degree, you will have the opportunity to attend two on-campus leadership immersions and a faculty-led travel experience to study another health care system.
+The faculty strive to blend the flexibility of online learning with the value of face-to-face networking, interaction, and travel.
+All courses use a case-based, dynamic, and interactive focus on key health care topics including economics and policy, health IT and decision support, ethics, systems quality, and organizational learning.

 Business and leadership courses prepare you to tackle issues involving financial management, quality improvement, operations, and strategy formulation—all within the context of real-world health care trends and challenges.
 You’ll be well prepared to develop, direct, and implement strategy and tactics that will shape the health care organizations of the future.